sefdigital/jitsi-meet/README.md

-# Jitsi Meet - Secure, Simple and Scalable Video Conferences
+# SEF Digital Meet - Secure, Simple and Scalable Video Conferences

-Jitsi Meet is an open-source (Apache) WebRTC JavaScript application that uses [Jitsi Videobridge](https://jitsi.org/videobridge) to provide high quality, [secure](https://jitsi.org/security) and scalable video conferences.
-Jitsi Meet in action can be seen at [here at the session #482 of the VoIP Users Conference](http://youtu.be/7vFUVClsNh0).
+SEF Digital Meet is an open-source (Apache) WebRTC JavaScript application that uses [Jitsi Videobridge](https://jitsi.org/videobridge) to provide high quality, [secure](https://jitsi.org/security) and scalable video conferences.
+SEF Digital Meet in action can be seen at [here at the session #482 of the VoIP Users Conference](http://youtu.be/7vFUVClsNh0).

-The Jitsi Meet client runs in your browser, without installing anything on your computer.
+The SEF Digital Meet client runs in your browser, without installing anything on your computer.
 You can try it out at https://meet.jit.si.

-Jitsi Meet allows for very efficient collaboration.
+SEF Digital Meet allows for very efficient collaboration.
 Users can stream their desktop or only some windows.
 It also supports shared document editing with Etherpad.

 **NOTE:** If you are looking for Jitsi as a Service (JaaS) please start [here](https://jaas.8x8.vc).

 ## Installation

 On the client side, no installation is necessary.
 You just point your browser to the URL of your deployment.
-This section is about installing a Jitsi Meet suite on your server and hosting your own conferencing service.
+This section is about installing a SEF Digital Meet suite on your server and hosting your own conferencing service.

-Installing Jitsi Meet is a simple experience.
+Installing SEF Digital Meet is a simple experience.
 For Debian-based system, following the [quick install](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-quickstart) document, which uses the package system.
 You can also see a demonstration of the process in [this tutorial video](https://jitsi.org/tutorial).

 For other systems, or if you wish to install all components manually, see the [detailed manual installation instructions](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-manual).